DAINTINESS-Group/DelianCubeEngine/README.md

 ## Credits and History

+### v.0.2 [2018 August]
+P. Vassiliadis extended the engine with the generation of models for queries.
+Expansion of the GUI, the testing and refactorings also took place

 ### v.0.1 [2018 June and July]
 P. Vassiliadis extracted a relevant subset of v.0.0, and refactored/adapted it for the first v. of a simple query engine that simply answers cube queries